 Following is my introduction for a proposed collaborative book project with the indigenous queens of Guatemala:

 Guatemala abounds with natural splendor, archaeological wonder, fertile soil, and rich geological deposits.
 However, its indigenous people are its true wealth.
 Guatemala’s cultural diversity knows no limits.
 It is a nation of nations, each with its own traditions, clothing, and language.
 The Republic boasts twenty-four indigenous languages: Xinka, Garífuna, and twenty-two Maya idioms.
-The preservation of Maya idiom is largely the responsibility of the indigenous queen.

 Maya weaving displays a brilliant spectrum of colors and a vast array of design elements, which illuminate life and ceremony and reflect the cultural diversity of the country.
 The symbolism of Maya textiles is like language.
 However, computer-designed clothing and serigraphs have diluted that idiom and forced weavers to abandon their looms.
 Poor people simply cannot afford fine woven fabric.
 Therefore, modern machine-made apparel provides them with an attractive alternative to the used clothing sent down from the North.
 Without the weavers, however, who will create the marvelous raiment of the Maya?
 Also, who will fashion the lavish ceremonial vestments which adorn and identify the indigenous queens of Guatemala?